Hilarión Daza: Military and political career

 Initially, Daza was a supporter of President Mariano Melgarejo (1864–1871).
 However, in 1870, he began his political career by revolting against his protector, Melgarejo, betraying him for 10,000 pesos.
 He rose to prominence under Agustín Morales, under whose government (1871–1872) he assumed command of the famous Colorados Battalion.
 The Colorados were a unit which were supposed to physically protect the President of Bolivia, essentially serving as bodyguards.
 However, they were trained soldiers and feared, for they were very well trained and skilled in combat.
-Thereafter, the Colorados remained loyal to Daza and would help him ruse to power.
+Thereafter, the Colorados remained loyal to Daza and would help him rise to power.

 After the assassination of President Morales in November 1872, he temporarily assumed power, later transferring it to Tomás Frías, who was the legal successor since he was president of the Council of State.
 Later, he supported the government of Adolfo Ballivián (1873–1874) and when he died, he supported Frías who assumed the presidency after the sudden death of his predecessor.
 It was under Frías that Daza served as Minister of War.